erikrose/nose-progressive/README.rst

   * Warn when using ``--with-id`` and ``--verbosity=2`` or higher.
 (Jason Ward)
   * Add experimental Python 3 support.
 Functionality might work, but tests need to be ported to pass.
+  * Allow other nose plugins to process the test loader.
+(Ratnadeep Debnath)
+  * Show parameter values in the names of generated tests.
+(Bruno Binet)
+  * Tolerate a corner case in skipped tests without crashing.
+(Will Kahn-Greene)

 1.3
   * Redo progress bar.
 Now it is made of beautiful terminal magic instead of